nickpadd/EnglishPremierLeaguePredictor/README.md

+### Project moved
-# This Project was integrated in https://github.com/nickpadd/EnglishPremierLeaguePredictor
+This Project was integrated in https://github.com/nickpadd/EnglishPremierLeaguePredictor